zSnout/zSnout.com/src/views/blog/what-makes-zsnout-different.md

 author: Zachary Sakowitz
 category: meta
 date: 2021-12-09
+updated: 2022-09-04
 ---

-To me, many things stand out to me about zSnout that I simply don't see in other websites.
+To me, many things stand out about zSnout that I simply don't see in other websites.
 For example, zSnout has many subsites for different purposes whereas most websites have one main purpose, it uses a different theming system that other websites, and it was designed from the ground up to work as an app.
 I think that's pretty cool, and I want to explore it more!

+_This article was written about zSnout 5, a previous version of the site.
+Some of these changes may no longer apply._

 ## zSnout Serves Multiple Purposes